 - The process is repeated layer after layer until the entire object is complete.
 It is given enough time to cool down inside the printer.

 - Once the parts are ready, the build chamber is brought out of the printer.
 The printed parts are then separated, and any excess powder left can be cleaned off.
+Excess powder is cleaned off using the Fuse Sift.

 The printing process in 3D has definitely come a long way from its initial development in the 1980s.
 The various technologies available today offer a much more efficient and cost-effective way to make all sorts of 3D items.
 And with the Formlabs SLS printer, it’s an affordable option for your business to invest in.